raspberrypilearning/silly-eyes/en/step_1.md

 **Gobo watching**: [See inside](https://scratch.mit.edu/projects/495141114/editor){:target="_blank"}

-Move the mouse (or if you are using a tablet, move your finger) around the screen and watch what happens to Gobo's eyes.
+Move the mouse (or if you are using a tablet, move your finger) around the Stage.

 What happens when you move between Gobo's eyes?